Cardiff High School

 Cardiff High School (Ysgol Uwchradd Caerdydd) is a comprehensive school in the Cyncoed area of Cardiff, Wales.
-Stephen Jones has been Headteacher since 2011.
+Mr Thompson has been in the position of Acting Headteacher since 2025.

 History

 Although the school was established in its current form in 1970, its origins go back much further to the foundations of the three schools that merged to form the present school.